fpdaiber/IDD-Fa19-Lab6/README.md

 Here's my uploaded file: [chatServer.js](https://github.com/fpdaiber/IDD-Fa19-Lab6/edit/master/chatServer.js)

 I've created a vacay recommendation bot.
 I've used the template from David and set up my own questions.
-Every question has a counter ```chosen``` based on the response to determine a good vacation option:
+I ask a bunch of preference question such as resort vs. non-resort, beach vs. mountain, etc. Every question has a counter ```chosen``` based on the response to determine a good vacation option:

 ```if (input.toLowerCase() == 'yes') {
       answer = 'Perfect!';